 Round liners (RL) are the most used as most tattoos that come in will require some type of outline, depending on the style of course.
-Everything from super tight single needle to loose 14+RL are available, and we have a full explanation of what each and every one does here.
+Everything from super tight single needle to loose 14+RL are available.

 There’s also the round shader as well as the texture round shader.
 These can be used for lining, but be careful as they often don’t look that crisp after healing.
 They’re used more for filling in tighter areas where your mag can’t get in, as well as other “specialty” uses.